webda2l/symfony-docs/frontend/asset_mapper.rst

             http_client:
                 default_options:
                     proxy: '185.250.180.238:8080'
-                    # If you use CURL, add extra options:
+                    # if you use CURL, add extra options:
                     extra:
                         curl:
                             # 61 is value of constant CURLOPT_HTTPPROXYTUNNEL